larsks/blog.oddbit.com-posts/2010-01-29-retrieving-blogger-posts-by-post-id.md

+---
+layout: post
-Title: Retrieving Blogger posts by post id
+title: Retrieving Blogger posts by post id
-Date: 2010-1-29
+date: 2010-1-29
-Tags: blogger,api,gdata,python,fbpost
+tags: blogger,api,gdata,python,fbpost
+---

 I spent some time recently trying to figure out, using Google's [gdata][1] API, how to retrieve a post from a [Blogger][2] blog if I know corresponding post id.
 As far as I can tell there is no obvious way of doing this, at least not using the gdata.blogger.client api, but after much nashing of teeth I came up with the following solution.